Safeguarding Your Health – Natural Tick Prevention and Awareness in the Okanagan

 Focus on applying your natural oils all over your feet/ankles and the back of your elbows, knees, and neck.
 For optimal protection, ensure you reapply every hour or two.

-Regular Tick Checks:
+Regular Tick Checks

 Conducting thorough tick checks on yourself, your children, and your pets after outdoor activities is crucial for early detection and removal of ticks.
-Pay special attention to areas like the legs, groin, and other warm areas of the body.
+Pay special attention to warmer areas on your body such as the legs, groin.
 The shower is an excellent place for a tick check, making it easier to feel for bumps on soaped-up skin.
-At the end of every day ensure that you also check the back of the neck, as well as hair and scalp.
-Prompt removal of ticks can significantly reduce the risk of disease transmission.
+At the end of every day, make sure you also check the back of your neck, hair, and scalp.

 By understanding how ticks locate their hosts and implementing natural strategies to make yourself less detectable, you can enjoy the Okanagan outdoors with greater peace of mind.
 Stay vigilant and prepared; you can minimize the risk of tick bites and associated health concerns.